jjvanzon/Circular-Language-Spec/spec/parameters/miscellaneous-parameter-topics.md

 *Object*, *class*, *value* and *execution* are called system aspects of a symbol.
 The basic ones are covered in the articles *System Interfaces*.

 Other programming languages have *parameter passings*.
-In Encircle parameter passing is established by access controlling the system aspects of a parameter.
+In Circular parameter passing is established by access controlling the system aspects of a parameter.

 It is basically about being able to separately access control every *system command*.